DipannitaOrni/Lexi/README.md

 Lexi is built for people, in a place, with a language — not for a demo.

 **🇧🇩 It works in বাংলা, end to end.** The interface, the rewriting, and the grounded Q&A all operate in Bangla as well as English.
 For a reader in Bangladesh facing an English-heavy government form, or a Bangla document written in dense officialese, this is the difference between understanding a document and guessing at it.
-PDF export embeds Unicode fonts so Bangla survives the round-trip intact — a detail most tools quietly get wrong.
+PDF export embeds Unicode fonts so Bangla survives the round-trip intact a detail most tools quietly get wrong.

 **♿ The interface is itself an accessibility surface**, not a wrapper around one.
-Adjustable text size, relaxed line spacing, dark mode, full keyboard navigation, and screen-reader labelling throughout.
+Adjustable text size, relaxed line spacing, dark mode, full keyboard navigation and screen-reader labelling throughout.
 Body text is set in **Lexend**, a typeface independently designed to improve reading proficiency.

-**🔒 Nothing is stored and nothing trains a model.** Documents live only for the length of a session and are never persisted or reused — because the people most likely to paste in a medical letter or a legal notice are exactly the people who most need that guarantee.
+**🔒 Nothing is stored and nothing trains a model.** Documents live only for the length of a session and are never persisted or reused because the people most likely to paste in a medical letter or a legal notice are exactly the people who most need that guarantee.

 The through-line: the readers Lexi is built for are usually an afterthought.
 Here they are the entire specification.